-Maddie Farris serves as Operation: Job Ready Veterans Human Resource Manager.
+Maddie Farris serves as Operation: Job Ready Veterans Marketing & Social Media Manager.
 She has served in the Indiana Army National Guard for over 11 years, just recently reenlisted, and plans to continue her military career until retirement.
 Throughout most of her military career, she has been attached to an aviation unit and has completed two overseas tours, one in Kuwait and one in Cuba while holding a Secret Security Clearance.
+Her overseas tour in Kuwait focused heavily on unit administration and public affairs, while her Cuba tour she served as an essential member of the Joint Visitors Bureau.
 Maddie has also been a military dependent and follows in both of her parent’s footsteps, who combined have over 25 years of service.

 Additionally, Maddie has over 11 years of human resources experience, with special emphasis in finance.
 She is currently pursuing a Bachelor of Arts in Psychology, with a Minor in Sociology from IUPUI.